NetWatch-team/SSH-AttackPod/README.md

 ## Deploy a SSH-AttackPod

 This repository is prepared for normal operation and for test and development.
-In normal operation the latstes docker container is pulled and put in operation.
+In normal operation the latest docker container is pulled and put in operation.
 For test and developement the SSH-AttackPod can be build from source and executed.

-This repository comes with two *docker-compode files* for these specific purposes:
+This repository comes with two *docker-compose files* for these specific purposes:
  - `docker-compose.yml` is the file that is used for normal deployment for **production**.
- - `dev-docker-compose.yml` is the file for **test and de development**.
+ - `dev-docker-compose.yml` is the file for **test and development**.

-For normal deployment start at **Preparataions and installation of SSH-AttackPod** until **Normal use of SSH-AttackPod**, or execute steps **1 to 7**.
+For normal deployment start at **Preparations and installation of SSH-AttackPod** until **Normal use of SSH-AttackPod**, or execute steps **1 to 7**.

-For test and development, start at **Preparataions and installation of SSH-AttackPod** *do not follow the steps in Normal use of SSH-AttackPod* and continue with **Building SSH-AttackPod from source for test and development**, or execute steps **1 to 6** and step **8**.
+For test and development, start at **Preparations and installation of SSH-AttackPod** *do not follow the steps in Normal use of **SSH-AttackPod*** and continue with **Building SSH-AttackPod from source for test and development**, or execute steps **1 to 6** and step **8**.

-You may want to test your installetion of SSH-AttackPod as desribed in **Testing the SSH-AttackPod**.
+You may want to test your installation of SSH-AttackPod as desribed in **Testing the SSH-AttackPod**.

 ### Preparations and installation of SSH-AttackPod